tedeh/jayson/README.md

 #### Batch requests

 A batch request is an array of individual requests that are sent to the server as one.
-Doing a batch request is very simple in Jayson and consists of constructing an `Array` of individual requests (created by not passing a callback to `Client.prototype.request`) that is then passed into `Client.prototype.request`.
+Doing a batch request is very simple in Jayson and consists of constructing an `Array` of individual requests (created by not passing a callback to `Client.prototype.request`) that is then itself passed to `Client.prototype.request`.

-Client example in `examples/batch_request/client.js`:
+Client example in `examples/batch_request/client.js`

 ```javascript
 var jayson = require(__dirname + '/../..');